bridge.jpg

-OCEAN is a new nonprofit fighting to ensure that AI and other automated decision systems are safe, fair, and accountable.
+OCEAN (ORCAA Collaborative Expert Assistance Network) is a new nonprofit fighting to ensure that AI and other automated decision systems are safe, fair, and accountable.
 We work as technologists in the public interest — bringing deep technical expertise to the people and institutions trying to rein in harmful algorithms.

 We launched OCEAN after nearly a decade at the forefront of algorithmic auditing.
 Through our consultancy ORCAA, we’ve worked across industries — insurance, hiring, housing, credit, social media — and technologies, from facial recognition to scoring systems to large language models.
 We’ve helped regulators like the Colorado Division of Insurance enforce groundbreaking AI laws, and worked with D.C.’s insurance commissioner to investigate racial bias in auto insurance.